-We also continue to offer free resources to help customers and the general public build knowledge on personal finance topics, including articles, videos and online tools.
-We also conduct a national research study, Money Under 35, that measures the financial health of Americans ages 22 to 35.
+We also continue to offer free resources to help customers and the general public build knowledge on personal finance topics, including articles and online tools.

 Navient was the first student loan servicer to launch a dedicated military benefits customer service team, website (Navient.com/military), and toll-free number.
 Navient's military benefits team supports service members and their families to access the benefits designed for them, including interest rate benefits, deferment and other options.